DEAN NIEWOLNY, President/CEO

 DOMINIQUE GLANVILLE, Manager of Marketing & Events

-When Dominique discovered Halftime Institute, she knew her diverse experiences in executive coaching, pastoral ministry, consulting, marketing, event planning, and fundraising had uniquely prepared her for the role of Marketing & Events Manager.
+When Dominique discovered Halftime Institute, she knew her diverse experiences in higher education, executive coaching, consulting, marketing, pastoral ministry, event planning, and fundraising had uniquely prepared her for the role of Marketing & Events Manager.

-Dominique joined Halftime Institute in 2016 after working for The Pursuant Group, where she served consulted large nonprofit organizations and ministries on fundraising and marketing.
-Dominique has also served as Director of Development for an international nonprofit helping women through microfinance, and as an Executive Coach for InsideTrack, Inc.
+Dominique joined Halftime Institute in 2016 after working for The Pursuant Group, where she consulted large nonprofit organizations and ministries on fundraising and marketing.
+Dominique has also served as Director of Development for an international nonprofit, helping women through microfinance, and as an Executive Coach for InsideTrack, Inc.

 Dominique is a native Texan, but she has spent most of her adult life on the West Coast and internationally.
-Dominique studied Communication Studies and French in her undergraduate years at Westmont College in Santa Barbara, California.
-She spent several brief seasons working with church planters in France, The Netherlands, and Portugal.
-Her passion for ministry led her to Portland, OR, where she earned her Masters in Conflict Resolution at Portland State University.
+Dominique studied Communication Studies and French Literature in her undergraduate years at Westmont College in Santa Barbara, California.
+Dominique earned her Masters in Conflict Resolution at Portland State University.

 Dominique and her husband, Dan, and their two sons, worship at Upper Room church in downtown Dallas.
 They love to travel internationally, explore the outdoors, and spend quality time with family and friends.
 They live in historic East Dallas, where they are involved in neighborhood outreach ministry.